Hidden Contaminants of Decaffeinated Coffee

 The indirect method, for its part, does not involve direct contact between the beans and the solvent: the beans are soaked in hot water, this soaking water is then treated separately to decaffeinate it, and finally to re-immerse the beans.
 Recover their scent.

-In these two methods, chemical agents with stripping, dissolving and degreasing properties are used, which causes controversy as they also “Possibility of getting cancer”, according to the National Institute of Research and Safety for the Prevention of Work Accidents and Occupational Diseases (INRS).
-Although dichloromethane residues are usually undetectable after roasting, which occurs at temperatures above 200°C, and European regulations limit their presence to 2 parts per million (mg/kg) in roasted coffee, it is safer to turn to other extraction methods. .
+In these two methods, chemical agents with stripping, dissolving and degreasing properties are used, which causes controversy because they also “Possibility of getting cancer”, according to the National Institute of Research and Safety for the Prevention of Work Accidents and Occupational Diseases (INRS).
+Although dichloromethane residues are usually undetectable after roasting, which occurs at temperatures above 200 °C, and European regulations limit their presence to 2 parts per million (mg/kg) in roasted coffee, it is safer to turn to other extraction methods.

 Good coffee is transparent coffee